-Now, it’s time to put these statistics to work.
-If you’re having difficulty making sense of these numbers, we’re here to help.
+Now, it’s time to put these statistics to work and use local SEO to rank locally If you’re having difficulty making sense of these numbers, we’re here to help.
 Let’s explore some of the best SEO strategies you can implement for your business in 2023.

 Create a Google Business Profile